sawyer-greaves/lab-wiki-test/necessary_skills/Using_Git_with_SSH.md

 >Note that this problem will not arise if each operating system user on a particular computer only interacts with repositories from **one** account from each Git hosting service.
 This is part of why it is recommended to create your own operating system level user on each of the lab computers you are actively using.
-Doing so will also help avoid forgetting to update the `user.name` and `user.email` Git config variables when commiting to repositories associated with two different accounts.
+Doing so will also help avoid forgetting to update the `user.name` and `user.email` Git config variables when committing to repositories associated with two different accounts.

 ### Using Custom Hosts with Your SSH Config File